Periodontal Care Bronx NY

 What increases your risk of periodontal disease?

-People with Periodontal Disease cannot fight off the bacterial infection.
+People with Periodontal Disease cannot fight off bacterial infections.
 This causes a continuing gum infection that grows in “bursts” of activity.
 Each time it grows, more bone support for your teeth is lost.
-Some factors which can cause gum disease are: poor oral hygiene, dental plaque, smoking, genetic factors, stress or tension, diet, age, illness (i.e. Diabetes), certain medications.
+Some factors which can cause gum disease are poor oral hygiene, dental plaque, smoking, genetic factors, stress or tension, diet, age, illness (i.e. Diabetes), certain medications.